 Additional tips for a Job Interview

 - I always recommend a power item in your outfit to boost your confidence.
 For me, it’s red lipstick, it makes me feel like a boss.
-For you it could be a blazer, or a particular pair of shoes, a piece of jewellery or a watch that comes out at special occasions, a particular hairstyle etc. A power move is a good way to boost your confidence
+For you, it could be a blazer, or a particular pair of shoes, a piece of jewellery or a watch that comes out on special occasions, a particular hairstyle etc. A power move is a good way to boost your confidence

-- Practice your answers to generic job interview questions in a mirror, i.e. where do you see yourself in 5 years, what your biggest weakness, how would you XYZ this book i.e. market/sell-in/edit/brief a cover etc
+- Practice your answers to generic job interview questions in a mirror, i.e. where do you see yourself in 5 years, what is your biggest weakness, how would you XYZ this book i.e. market/sell-in/edit/brief a cover etc

 - Makes notes before the interview and leave your notebook out on the table with a pen, even if you don’t write anything down, to prove that you’ve done your research as well as have a reminder of key points you want to mention